-[It seems that, with Calvin’s approval and help, one man who vocally and forcefully disagreed with Calvin’s view on predestination (and who held various heretical views) was burned to death at Geneva.
+It seems that, with Calvin’s approval and help, one man who vocally and forcefully disagreed with Calvin’s view on predestination (and who held various heretical views) was burned to death at Geneva.
 Whether or not Calvin had much influence over this, he did support the death penalty for this man and there was a lot of animosity between them over predestination.
 Look up “Michael Servetus” on-line and see what you think.
 (Or click here, and look up some of the links I provided under the heading of "What Others Say About Calvinism.")

 And Calvin supported the idea of legalism, maintaining strong (and sometimes forceful and violent) control over people’s lives and forcing them to be the way he thought Christians should be, punishing them if they fell out of line.